Congenital Heart Disease Long-term Improvements in Functional Health+

-This program of research aligns with Priority Area 4 (Neurodevelopment and Mental Health Care) of the National Strategic Action Plan for Childhood Heart Disease, and contributes strongly to Focus Areas 1, 2, 3, 5, 6 and 7 in helping establish accessible, patient-centred and sustainable, best-practice neurodevelopmental and mental-health-related models of care for children with CHD and their families.
+This program of research will help establish accessible, family-centred, sustainable and best-practice neurodevelopmental and mental-health-related models of care for children with CHD and their families.

 This program of research is funded through an MRFF Congenital Heart Disease Grant (ARGCHDG0035) 2020-2024.

 Co-designing Sustainable Cardiac Neurodevelopmental Models of Care for Children with CHD.

 Research Partnership with HeartKids for CHD LIFE+.